LuisDiazUgena/Light-Table/README.md

 ##Arduino Firmware

-Support single or long click.

-Single click put FW in color selection mode.
+Support single or long click: Single click put FW in color selection mode and long click clears the leds.
-Long click put clear leds.

-**To-Do**

 Control color over Bluetooth and Android/Protocoder App.

+##Android Apps
+###Protocoder

+Protocoder app is used to control color on the light table over Bluetooth.
+You can download both code and project from Android apps folder.

+###App Inventor

+**To-Do**.

 ##Hardware Used